 The UK Government enacted the Modern Slavery Act 2015 (the “Act”) in order to better tackle the crimes of modern slavery and human trafficking.
-This statement is made pursuant to Section 54, Part 6 of the Act and sets out the steps the Company has taken to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.
-This statement applies to Synnovia plc (“Synnovia” or the “Group”) and all its subsidiaries.
+This statement is made pursuant to Section 54, Part 6 of the Act and sets out the steps Synnovia has taken to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.
+This statement applies to Synnovia Limited (“Synnovia” or the “Group”) and all its subsidiaries.

-We will not tolerate modern slavery and we are committed to not knowingly support or trade with any business or supplier involved in slavery or human trafficking.
+We will not tolerate modern slavery and we are committed to not knowingly supporting or trading with any business or supplier involved in slavery or human trafficking.

-Synnovia has assessed the risk of human trafficking or slavery in our supply chain and it is believed that the risk is low given the nature of the businesses which we are involved in.
+Synnovia has assessed the risk of human trafficking or slavery in our supply chain and it is believed that the risk is generally low given the nature of the businesses which we are involved in.
 The risk profile varies across subsidiaries and each subsidiary makes an individual assessment of its supply chain, tailoring its approach to suppliers as appropriate.
 The largest subsidiary in the Group, Flexipol, is a member of Sedex, an organisation that helps companies improve their responsible and sustainable business practices, and source responsibly.

-We only work with suppliers who adopt the same ethical standards as we adopt in our business which expressly prohibits forced, illegal or inhumane labour practices in the suppliers to any part of our business.
+We do not tolerate forced, illegal or inhumane labour practices in any part of our business.
 Should it come to light that any of our suppliers are using forced, prison or indentured labour or that their workers were subject to any form of compulsion, coercion or human trafficking we would expect that behaviour to be stopped immediately.